talaia-labs/python-teos/teos/cli/README.md

 #### Commands

-The command line interface has, currently, two commands:
+The command line interface has, currently, the following commands:

 - `get_all_appointments`: returns a list of all the appointments currently in the watchtower.
+- `get_tower_info`: gets generic information about the tower.
+- `get_users`: gets the list of registered user ids.
+- `get_user`: gets information about a specific user.
 - `help`: shows a list of commands or help for a specific command.

-### get_all_appointments

-This command is used to get information about all the appointments stored in a Eye of Satoshi tower.

-**Responses**

-This command returns all appointments stored in the watchtower.
-More precisely, it returns all the "response_trackers" and "watchtower_appointments" in a dictionary.

-#### Usage

-    python -m teos_cli get_all_appointments

-### help

-Shows the list of commands or help about how to run a specific command.

-#### Usage
-	python -m teos_cli help

-or

-	python -m teos_cli help command
+Run `teos_cli help <command>` for detailed information about each command and its arguments.